iRODS Access Tickets

 Creating Access Tickets

-The collection must exist.
+The target (collection or data object) must exist.

 To create a ticket, navigate to the access ticket list of the desired project and click on Create Ticket.
 This will open the form for ticket creation.